-Students with Disabilities
+Students with Disabilities/Need of Accommodations for Access

-Winthrop University is dedicated to providing access to education.
-If you have a disability and require specific accommodations to complete this course, contact the Office of Disability Services (ODS) at 323-3290.
-Once you have your official notice of accommodations from the Office of Disability Services, please inform me as early as possible in the semester.
+Winthrop University is committed to providing access to education.
+If you have a condition which may adversely impact your ability to access academics and/or campus life, and you require specific accommodations to complete this course, contact the Office of Accessibility (OA) at 803-323-3290, or, accessibility@winthrop.edu.
+Please inform me as early as possible, once you have your official notice of accommodations from the Office of Accessibility.